General

 But enterprise logistics today operates in a completely different environment.

-What appears optimal in isolation often fails in execution.
+What appears optimal in isolation often fails in execution—whether in an ISP backbone or a national delivery network.

 What “Constraints” Really Mean in Practice